 Read the overview on your declarations page

 You can find an overview of your policy on the declarations page(s) at the very beginning of your policy packet.
-Consider this section to be your cheat sheet for looking up your policy number, coverage period, coverage types, limits, deductibles, premium, and agent's contact information (if applicable), all in one place.
+Consider this insurance policy section to be your cheat sheet for looking up your policy number, coverage period, coverage types, limits, deductibles, premium, and agent's contact information (if applicable), all in one place.
+You can also access this information online in your policy documents section.

 Learn insurance terminology

-As you're reading your policy, you'll come across terms and phrases you may or may not recognize.
+As you're reading your insurance policies, you'll come across terms and phrases you may or may not recognize.
 Additionally, many everyday words take on legal meaning in the world of insurance.
-Flip to the definitions section for a glossary of the bolded or italicized words in the policy.
+Flip to the definitions section for an auto glossary or property glossary of the bolded or italicized words in the policy.
 It's helpful to look up definitions as they appear so you can closely review each definition in context.

-Reading an insurance policy takes time, patience, and focus.
+Reading insurance policy documents takes time, patience, and focus.
 It's natural to want to skim over it, but you can gain a better understanding of your policy if you give it your full attention from start to finish.
 Remember, an insurance policy is a contract between you and your insurer.
+And, because there are many types of auto insurance and types of home insurance out there, making sure you understand what’s available to you and what you currently have can help you choose coverages as your circumstances change throughout life.

 Ask yourself questions

 It's one thing to read your policy and another to understand it fully.
-After you've gone through the entire policy, test your retention by asking yourself the following questions:
+After you've gone through the entire insurance contract, test your retention by asking yourself the following questions:

 - Do I know where to find my policy number and general policy information?